marcomeola/docker-SeekDeep/README.md

 # docker-SeekDeep
-A Dockerfile for building a docker with all needed libraries for SeekDeep
+A dockerfile for building a docker with all needed libraries for SeekDeep

 # Building docker image